martin-ejdestig/sork/README.md

 }
 ```

-- checks: Comma separated string of checks to perform.
+- `checks`: Comma separated string of checks to perform.
 Defaults to all checks if the empty string.
   Prepend - to disable a check.
 Regular expressions may be used.
 All checks except foo: "-foo".
   Checks starting with clang- not containing bar: "clang-.\*,-.\*bar.\*" .
 Can be overridden from
   command line.
-- checks.include\_guard:
+- `checks.include_guard`:
-  - prefix: String all include guard identifiers must start with.
+  - `prefix`: String all include guard identifiers must start with.
 Usually set to something like
     PROJECT\_NAME\_.
 Defaults to the empty string.
-  - suffix: String all include guard identifiers must end with.
+  - `suffix`: String all include guard identifiers must end with.
-  - strip\_paths: Leading paths to remove from header path before inserting it between prefix and
+  - `strip_paths`: Leading paths to remove from header path before inserting it between prefix and
     suffix.
-- checks.license\_header:
+- `checks.license_header`:
-  - license: License used in project.
-If set to the empty string (the default) Sork tries to detect
+  - `license`: License used in project.
+If set to the empty string (the default) Sork tries to
-    the license automatically by examining files matching COPYING\* and LICENSE\* in the project
+    detect the license automatically by examining files matching COPYING\* and LICENSE\* in the
-    root (case is ignored).
-List of licenses currently recognized: Apache2, GPLv2, GPLv3, LGPLv2,
+    project root (case is ignored).
+List of licenses currently recognized: Apache2, GPLv2, GPLv3,
-    LGPLv2.1 and LGPLv3.
+    LGPLv2, LGPLv2.1 and LGPLv3.
 Value is case insensitive.
-  - project: String to insert for project in license header.
+  - `project`: String to insert for project in license header.
-  - prefix: String to insert before license text.
+  - `prefix`: String to insert before license text.
 Defaults to "/\*\*\\n" .
-  - line\_prefix: String to insert before each line in license text.
+  - `line_prefix`: String to insert before each line in license text.
 Defaults to " \* ".
-  - suffix: String to insert after license text.
+  - `suffix`: String to insert after license text.
 Defaults to "\\n \*/\\n".

 ## Build system targets example